 - PLATFORM OR STEPS – A big help.

 - BUNGEE CORD TO HOLD RUDDER UP WHEN INSTALLING – Set a big bungee cord in place during the install procedure so that the rudder will lift up by itself once on the shaft – freeing up a hand so the Locking Pin can be inserted.

-- BOTTOM COLLAR – Our new PET Bottom Collar with its double set screws would help as a good stopper at the correct position for the rudder.
+- BOTTOM COLLAR – Our new stainless Bottom Collar helps as a good stopper at the correct position for the rudder.

 - BEVELS – Older units can be arduous to install.
 A big improvement is the 15 degree bevels we now have on both the mouth of the shaft hole in the rudder and at the bottom of the shaft – guides the rudder in place.
 A machine shop could easily make those bevels on older shafts and rudders.

 - WARNING – Too often at the wrong stage of installation it is discovered that certain of the boats aerial equipment on the aft end conflict with the normal operation of the Hydrovane.
 See the SPECIFICATIONS page for more detail at: http://www.hydrovane.com/our-product/specifications/